TapeWerm/tapewerm.github.io/journal.md

 Google found centering columns is done by class mx-auto.
 Google also found Y margins and circle images.
 Now I have to make a navbar, the one thing besides GitHub Pages that I haven't done before.

+# 3-9-2021
+I realize the page doesn't even have my name or a proper introduction.
+Outside sources are also missing a link.
+I'm pretty sure outside sources only exists to show we aren't glueing a bunch of Stack Overflow code together, but I should try to keep it complete.
+I looked at my capstone resume and summarized my best skills in 1 sentance.
+It could be longer, but other students kept it short too.
+Short is probably best for a website, which is not a resume.